What is humanitarian surgery?

 Global surgery or humanitarian surgery

-Over the last decade there has been an exponential increase in usage of ‘global surgery’ and ‘humanitarian surgery’ in publications.
+Over the last decade, there has been an exponential increase in the usage of ‘global surgery’ and ‘humanitarian surgery’ in publications.
 However, the terms are often used interchangeably and there is no fixed definition of humanitarian surgery.
-This makes it difficult to compare interventions, outcomes and cost effectiveness since a wide variety of activities are included in these global or humanitarian surgery programmes.
+This makes it difficult to compare interventions, outcomes and cost-effectiveness since a wide variety of activities are included in these global or humanitarian surgery programmes.

 What is a Delphi process?